Key facts

 Course overview

-Become an in-demand biotechnology expert and create innovative solutions to global issues when you study a Master of Biotechnology (Professional) at Deakin.
-From pioneering medical advancements to cutting-edge solutions to food, agricultural and environmental problems, you’ll gain advanced technical skills to build a global career effecting positive change.
+Become an in-demand biotechnology expert and create innovative solutions to global challenges with a Master of Biotechnology (Professional) at Deakin.
+From pioneering medical advancements to cutting-edge solutions for food, agricultural and environmental issues, you will gain advanced technical skills to build a global career effecting positive change.
 Graduate with the high-level biotechnology knowledge, practical laboratory and fieldwork experience, and professional networks you need to succeed in a booming industry.

-Learn under internationally recognised researchers and discover how to take your specialist knowledge of biotechnology from the lab and apply it across genetic, chemical, industrial and agricultural settings.
-Your biotechnology expertise will be complemented by skills in statistical data analysis, computer coding, research and a well-developed understanding of the commercial biotechnology environment – giving you the confidence to thrive across a range of industries when you graduate.
-In your first year, you’ll gain in-depth biotechnology knowledge before pursuing a pathway in research, industry placement or advanced coursework.
+Learn under internationally recognised researchers and discover how to apply your specialist knowledge from the lab across genetic, chemical, industrial and agricultural settings.
+Your biotechnology expertise will be complemented by skills in statistical data analysis, computer coding, and research alongside a well-developed understanding of the commercial biotechnology environment.
+This skill set will give you the confidence to thrive across a range of industries when you graduate.
+In your first year, you will gain in-depth biotechnology knowledge, before pursuing a pathway in research, industry placement or advanced coursework.

 Want to explore emerging topics in biotechnology and pursue a career that makes a difference?